Methodology

 Known limitations

-The neural model struggles with formal academic and clinical writing, where human prose closely resembles AI output.
 The corpus skews toward English-language text.
+Adversarial attacks (zero-width characters, homoglyphs) can reduce detection accuracy.
 AI writing styles evolve; we re-run this benchmark periodically and retrain the model as needed.

 This data is generated automatically and updates when we retrain or expand our test corpus.
 We believe publishing accuracy data — including where we fall short — builds more trust than marketing claims.